 In 2015 I was diagnosed with RA, a condition that might take away the use of my hands in times to come.
 A pretty big shock, as you would imagine… but hey, it’s only made my love of life and photography stronger.
 I lead a very healthy lifestyle, keep a positive attitude, and really appreciate the little moments.
 Waz, myself and our two legendary dogs, Rhoadz & Tripz, live in a ‘small house’, two shipping containers on five acres of land in the middle of the Sunshine Coast.

 I ADORE DOGS, and more people than I can count using my fingers have called me a dog-whisperer.
 I also love the outdoors, camping, handwritten notes, books, travel (I’m guessing you’ve gathered that already) curious people, most people, being genorous, donating to charities, memories, meditation, reiki, coffee, culture, sushi, smokey whisky, and cooking. …and dots…

-Things that I’m not such a fan of are… MacDonalds, speaking on the telephone, marmalade, snakes, and alarm clocks.
+Things that I’m not such a fan of are… MacDonalds, marmalade, snakes, and alarm clocks.